GLOBAL MARKETS-Stimulus hopes keep stocks afloat, corn hits high

 Exactly five years ago - on Aug.
 9, 2007 - the ECB got the ball rolling when it injected an unprecedented amount of funds into a stalled financial system after French bank BNP Paribas said losses on U.S. subprime mortgages had forced it to halt redemptions at three of its funds.

 Other leading central banks followed suit on a day widely regarded as marking the start of the financial crisis.
-(Additional reporting by Richard Hubbard and Tricia Wright in London, Steven C. Johnson, Gene Ramos and Gertrude Chavez-Dreyfuss in New York, editing by Dave Zimmerman)
+(Additional reporting by Richard Hubbard and Tricia Wright in London, Steven C. Johnson, Rodrigo Campos and Gertrude Chavez-Dreyfuss in New York, editing by Dave Zimmerman)

 * Houghton Mifflin Harcourt Co - Appointment of John Lynch, Jr. as president, CEO of the company and as a member of the company's board of directors